Corner Post, Inc. v. Board of Governors: A Major Readjustment for APA Claims

 To be sure, one could always intentionally violate a rule or regulation and then bring a challenge in response to an agency enforcement action.
 But such a gamble is inherently risky and could prove disastrous should the challenge fail.
 Corner Post now obviates this risk and provides a more direct path to judicial review for standard APA claims.

-Indeed, we may finally be on our way to correcting long-standing wrongs wrought by agency rules and regulations that exceed the agencies’ statutory authority, and that are potentially even outside the bounds of the Constitution.
-Though it remains to be seen how this will manifest in practice, the Court’s recent decision in Relentless and Loper Bright might intensify the changes brought on by Corner Post.
+Nonetheless, we may finally be on our way to correcting many long-standing wrongs wrought by agency rules and regulations that exceed the agencies’ statutory authority, and that are potentially even outside the bounds of the Constitution.
+Though it remains to be seen how this will manifest in practice, the Court’s recent decision in Relentless and Loper Bright might also intensify the changes brought on by Corner Post.
 As past rules and regulations face renewed scrutiny and legal challenges, courts hearing these challenges will be unencumbered by Chevron deference for the first time in forty years.
 The potential outcomes of these cases could lead to significant shifts in the administrative law landscape.

 The full effects of Corner Post will take some time to discern, as what remains unknown certainly outweighs what is.
 But a few things are clear.
 First, challengers that were previously frozen out under the old interpretation will now be able to have their day in court and seek relief from long-standing unlawful agency regulations.
 This is particularly important for those who would never otherwise have an opportunity to challenge a regulation in an individual enforcement action, as in many situations an entity might not be directly regulated but suffers the negative consequences nonetheless.
 Second, agencies are on increased notice that the administrative state is not as free as it once was to run roughshod over civil liberties for the sake of expediency and the fulfillment of selfish interests.
 And third, both the citizenry and the Court continue to recognize the malfeasance perpetrated under the existing administrative state regime.
 With the help of NCLA, a long-needed reordering and rectification are well underway.